wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

     - Choose cells for a region nondeterministically.
     - Checks whether a queen is already placed in the current row and column.
 If we have, we block the process.
     - Ensures that we are not placing a queen on an adjacent diagonal.
 If we are, the process is blocked.
-    - Mark the row and column as processed.
+    - Mark the row, column, and region as occupied.
     - Places the queen and records its position in the _`result`_ array.
 -  After exiting the loop, we deliberately use `assert(false)` so that every computation that successfully exits the loop triggers an assertion violation and produces an error trail, which we can then replay to recover the solution.